 Stage 8 of the Maclehose trail that stretches across the New Territories passes over the mountain.

 There is good hiking over high hills in the big Tai Mo Shan Country park and the adjacent Shing Mun Country Park north of Kowloon.
 The advantage of these parks as a place for some outdoor recreation and adventure is that they are big and next to Kowloon.

 Kowloon is the northern mainland part of the city of Hong Kong.
 Bus transportation from Kowloon to the park is quick.
 So getting to a Tai Mo Shan trail is quick compared to going to the places in Eastern Hong Kong or on some of the islands.

-Tai Mo Shan is 957 meters compares to the 934 meter height of Lantau Peak on Lantau Island that is the second tallest peak.
-The peak is high and steep enough so that the vegetation is a little different.
+Tallest peak: Tai Mo Shan is 957 meters compares to the 934 meter height of Lantau Peak on Lantau Island that is the second tallest peak.
+The peak is high and steep enough so that the vegetation is different than in the rest of Hong Kong.
 It is mainly grass instead of the jungle that grows in a lot of other places.
 The peak gets 30% more rain, and the rain flows down to waterfalls that are rated highly by hikers.